-In June, UN Secretary General Ban Ki-Moon welcomed the Doha Peace Document adopted by Darfur stakeholders as the basis to end the eight-year conflict in western Sudan.
+UN Secretary General Ban Ki-Moon welcomed the Doha Peace Document adopted by Darfur stakeholders as the basis to end the conflict in western Sudan.
 The framework is also supported by the African Union and Arab League.
-UNAMID chairs the Cease Fire Commission, called for by the DDPD and participates in the Implementation Follow-on Commission in Doha.
+UNAMID chairs the Cease Fire Commission, called for by the DDPD, and participates in the Implementation Follow-up Commission.
 Also in accordance with the DDPD, the Government of Sudan appointed a Darfur Regional Authority and a Darfuri as Second Vice President of the Republic of Sudan.

 Download the full document in English (PDF)